datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Step 1: You split the data into training and test data just like how you split the data while building your base_model
+Step1: You split the data into training and test data just like how you split the data while building your base_model

 ---